fscheckel/week-1-homework/README.md

 # week-1-homework
-first homework assignment for 260
+"""first homework assignment for 260 collatz_skeleton and plot_collatz are python"""